 Meridian, ID 83642

-Check in at front desk and obtain a parking pass from secretary.
+Check in at front desk and obtain a parking pass from the administrative assistant.

 Clinic hours by appointment, 8:00 am - 6:00 pm Monday through Thursday.

 Services provided for adults and children include evaluation and treatment of:

 - Articulation, Receptive and Expressive Language, Voice, Fluency/Stuttering, Alternative and Augmentative Communication (AAC)

 - Aural/Oral Rehabilitation for children with Cochlear Implants and hearing aids